 - Nursery / KG I / KG II

-Applicants to the Nursery and KG I are invited to participate in a play group observation session on February 2nd.
-KG II applicants will be invited by appointment to attend a 90 minutes session with the current students.
-The Admissions Office will schedule the sessions after the completed Application and Medical Forms are received, and the application fee is paid.
-If places are still available, late applications may be considered and additional interviews may be scheduled later.
+Applicants to the Nursery and KG I are invited to participate in a play group observation session on January 29.
+KG II applicants will be invited by appointment to spend a day with the current students.
+The Admissions Office will schedule the day sessions after the completed Application and Medical Forms are received, and the application fee is paid.
+If places are still available, late applications may be considered and additional sessions may be scheduled later.

 - Grades 1 Through 5